The FRIENDS, the First 10 Years

 - Purchase a fax and/or photocopy machine for public use

-The House of Local History made the first donation of $50.
-By August 1989, a phone list of supporters had brought in $755 and 62 members.
+The House of Local History (now known as the Williamstown Historical Museum) made the first donation of $50.
+By August 1989, a phone list of supporters had brought 62 members pledging $755.
 Following the Book Sale, the treasury totaled $2,000.
 By December 1989, incorporation had been achieved thanks to the pro bono legal services of Tom McHugh.

 1990: The Friends hosted a panel discussion on library expansion and prepared a membership brochure to be mailed in April.
 The response was tremendous, with a gain of 350 new members and $5,378 raised.
 First purchases included bookmarks with library hours, electric pencil sharpeners, a coffee maker, 3 benches for the outdoor reading area, a coin-operated copy machine, a VCR, and a video projector.

 1991: With Meg Dodds as president, the Board voted to sponsor, produce, and mail the Biblio-File newsletter, which would continue to be written by the Trustees.
-In June, the board made a plan to commemorate the 50th year at 562 Main Street (the Botsford House) with a Community Quilt.
-Made by town residents, the quilt still hangs in the library today.
+In June, the board made a plan to commemorate the 50th year at 562 Main Street (the Botsford House) with a Community Quilt, made by town residents.
 In November, Librarian Jenks expressed to the Friends an interest in a computerized checkout system.

 1992: By the end of 1992, the Friends had set aside $7,000 in certificates of deposit to contribute to the automation system, which was on hold.
 That year, the Friends also provided funds to keep the library open on Saturdays during the summer, sponsored a summer reading program, purchased 3 bookcases, a slide projector, the BBC Shakespeare series, and sponsored a series of 1993 Winter Wednesdays at the Clark Art Institute, with local professors discussing selected plays accompanied by video-taped play highlights.